 - Identify how music and lyrics communicate meanings and emotions.

-- Understand the relationship between music and culture
+- Recognize the relationship between music and culture

 - Evaluate the social or cultural significance of a song through lyrical analysis